 - Concept evaluation

-- Plant databases, building databases, and internet resources
+- Plant databases, building databases, etc. and internet resources

 - Polyculture design